Designing digital health services:

 Ask

-Are all team members able to prototype and build?
+Are all team members able to prototype?

 Does the team have a clear workflow for using, growing and maintaining your design system?